Technical Lead, Digital Collections

 Bachelor's Degree in a relevant technical field and a minimum of four years of related technical experience or an equivalent combination of education and experience.

 Required Skill/Ability 1:

-Excellent customer service skills, flexibility, and a strong commitment to innovation, creativity, and excellence.
+Excellent customer service skills, flexibility, and a strong commitment to accessibility, innovation, creativity, and excellence.
 Proven ability to provide customer satisfaction, needs, and confidence in services.